TheoM83/Flask_socketio_csv/README.md

 # Flask_socketio_csv
- A website that updates in real time depending on the content of a CSV using socketIO
+ A website that publishes the content of a CSV in real time using socketIO